RATING★ 8.5

 ✨ The Quick Verdict

-If you are a fan of Action, Drama cinema, then Abduction offers a standard experience that justifies its existence in the 1997 landscape.
+If you are a fan of Action, Thriller, Drama cinema, then Abduction offers a fresh and engaging experience that justifies its existence in the 1997 landscape.

 👥 Target Audience